suleseid/PracticeGit/README.md

 #### Your `save, add, commit, push` Workflow

 Type your favorite color below:
-> What's your favorite color: Replace this text
+> What's your favorite color: Blue
-Then save.

 Now do the following in terminal, one command at a time

 ```